Data Protection Policy – Customers

 - Data must be processed in a manner that ensures appropriate security of personal data

-It is the policy of BHP Insurances to adhere to the above principles at all times, and to ensure that our policies, procedures, and practices reflect the principles.
+It is the policy of BHP Community to adhere to the above principles at all times, and to ensure that our policies, procedures, and practices reflect the principles.

-It is also the stated objective of BHP Insurances to promote accountability and ensure that Data Protection is an inherent part of our business model at all times.
+It is also the stated objective of BHP Community to promote accountability and ensure that Data Protection is an inherent part of our business model at all times.

 In order that we can understand our obligations under GDPR it is necessary to have a context and so the following key definitions need to be understood: